What is the micro pouch?

 (Paul Ernsberger)

-And with all procedures, one can STILL gain weight by eating liquid foods so a smaller pouch may NOT mean that you won't regain the weight.
+As with all procedures, one can STILL gain weight by eating liquid or soft foods (foods which go down easily) or grazing, so a smaller pouch may NOT mean that you won't regain the weight.
 Also a smaller pouch may make micropouch patients higher risk for esophageal hernia (like when the food collects in the esophagus after you fill your grape size pouch).
-And once you got something wrong with your esophagus, it's really hard to fix (as I, having a stricture from GERD, can attest to).
+And once you got something wrong with your esophagus, it's really hard to fix (as I, having scar tissue from GERD and a foolish medical procedure, the esophagoplasty, can attest to).